firesim/firesim/docs/source/commands.rst

 When running a single workload, FireMarshal attaches to its screen session by default.
 When running multiple workloads, the user must manually attach to a session of their choice.

+FireMarshal only exits after all launched workloads exited.

 ``-a --all``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Launch all jobs in the workload.
 Jobs will be run sequentially.
 See the